 Retiring on your own terms and not outliving your money in your “golden-years” takes a greater amount of effort and resources today than in decades past.
 Most of us will not receive a pension or inheritance nor will be lucky enough to hit the lottery when stepping off the “rat-race” of life.

-With the onset of the COVID-19 led quarantine, business closures, low interest rates, market crash and potentially a recession, retiring over the next year may look more of an uphill battle than for retirees of decades past.
-Without diminishing the human and societal toll this pandemic has taken, even in better times, a good amount of planning is essential with many people experiencing a retirement longer than their working years.
+With the ongoing COVID19 pandemic, historically low interest rates and potentially higher taxes, retiring over the next year may look a bit more of an uphill battle this year than for retirees of decades past.
+Without diminishing the human, financial and societal toll this pandemic has taken, even in better times, a good amount of planning is essential with many people experiencing a retirement longer than their working years.

 Unfortunately, we live in an “instant gratification” society fueled heavily by social media and do not worry about our own financial well-being.
 Neurological studies have found that when we think about our “future self,” we might as well be thinking of a complete stranger.